The 8 Critical Steps You Need to Take After a Car Accident

 - Trying your case to a jury if the insurance company/ies refuse to give you a fair settlement

-For the most part, car accident and personal injuries attorneys work on a contingency fee basis.
+For the most part, car accident and personal injury attorneys work on a contingency fee basis.
 What this means is that you owe nothing unless and until the attorney obtains a favorable settlement or judgment for you.
 When (s)he does, a percentage of your recovery will go to pay your legal fees, plus enough additional money to pay any of your medical bills that remain outstanding.

 Work With an Experienced Local Car Accident Attorney